- What Is Task Management?

 Projects are made up of tasks, and knowing how to manage your tasks and team members is the secret to getting your projects completed on time.
 At its simplest, task management is having a to-do list, but you’ll soon find that to-do lists aren’t going to cut it for managing project workloads.

 Task management is a process where a project manager identifies, monitors and progresses the work that needs to be done during the day.
-In terms of project management, task management is how workflow is efficiently organized.
+In terms of project management, task management is how the workflow is efficiently organized.
 It’s task-oriented, detailed and part of the larger scheduling of a project.
-Watch the video below to learn more about task management, and how a well-organized task list can set you up for success.

 A task, just like a project, has a life cycle.
 It starts when the task is ready, then it’s assigned, started, finished and verified.
 It can also be terminated, expired, paused or failed.
 Some tasks can be dependent on others to start or finish.
 The process of monitoring them is known as task tracking and it’s an important aspect of project management.